How Top Employee Wellness Programs Stay Totally Secure

 8. Have a Strong Risk Management Process

 For everything from logistics to HR and IT infrastructure, risk assessments are extremely important for overall information security.
 Do you have a risk management plan for all parts of your business?
 Make sure to review it at least annually, taking into account the likelihood of identified risks.
-CoreHealth is ISO/IEC 27001 Information Security Management Certified to help our wellness service provider customers gain confidence in our risk management process.
+CoreHealth is ISO/IEC 27001 Information Security Management Certified to ensure our wellness service provider customers can be confident in our risk management process.

-In the event of a security incident (especially a breach in confidential information where legal issues arise), being able to provide proof that evidence was not altered is crucial.
+In the event of a security breach (especially a breach in confidential information where legal issues arise), being able to provide proof that evidence was not altered is crucial.
 Strict operating procedures must be in place and all actions recorded with respect to how evidence was collected to ensure it’s legally admissible.
-For more information, read the Top 10 Security Questions When Choosing Wellness Technology.

 10. Review your PHI Policies With StaffHigh angle view of young partners discussing in meeting room